u-blox/c030-dev/README.md

 `mbed compile -c --profile mbed-os/tools/profiles/debug.json`

-To run just that test, go and find the built binary (down in `BUILD\tests\...`) and drag/drop it onto the mbed mapped drive presented by the board.
+To run just that test, go and find the built binary (down in `BUILD/tests/...`) and drag/drop it onto the mbed mapped drive presented by the board.
 To  run the test under a debugger, run `mbedls` as above to determine the COM port that your board is connected to.
 Supposing it is `COM1`, you would then start the target board under your debugger and, on the PC side, enter the following to begin the test:

 `mbedhtrun --skip-flashing --skip-reset -p COM1:9600`